Skip to main content

 Students attending college should submit the FAFSA as soon as it becomes available each year.

-Students enrolled in the programs at NSU, OSU, and OU may qualify for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal Work-Study programs.
+Students enrolled in the programs at NSU, OSU, and OU may qualify for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study programs, and the Oklahoma Tuition Aid Grant.
 Students in these programs may not qualify for student loans.
+The Oklahoma Access and Achievement Scholarship may also be available to students enrolled in these programs.

 Students attending the Science and Arts program may qualify for all federal and state financial aid, including grants, work-study and student loans.